devhaocui/inventory-management-system/README.md

 ### Known Issues
 - [ ] Program crashes when attempting to add an non-integer value as a Quantity.
+- [ ] Program crashes when attempting to add an empty item.
 - [ ] Most of the current functions could refactor to increase performance.
 (Not a big deal yet).